-Water Efficiency Programs/Conservation Plan, Continued
+Water Use Efficiency Programs & Conservation

 The District conducts multiple conservation programs that are available at no cost to customers within its service area.
-These programs include District specific classes, workshops, webinars, distributions, and giveaways as well as rebates and retrofits through the District's wholesaler(s) Three Valleys Municipal Water District (TVMWD) and the Metropolitan Water District of Southern California (MWD).
+These programs include District specific classes, workshops, webinars, distributions, and giveaways as well as rebates and retrofits through industry partnerships.
 Conservation goodie bags are provided to customers who participate in the District's varied conservation programs and include items such as water-efficient showerheads, hose nozzles, rain buckets, and moisture meters.